 "That's what we're here for, right?"

 I caught Midnight looking over my shoulder before glancing away.
 I knew who was sneaking behind me.
 Pvt.
 James Westbrook He bared an innocent yet serious expression of a new recruit.
-He's also 21, something the three of us have in common.
-I have known him for 14 years, and in that 14 years, he never took things seriously, especially during his time in high school.
+He's also 21 and I have known him for 14 years, and in that 14 years, he never took things seriously, especially during his time in high school.
 Humour was his weapon, though, training in the Army has killed some of it.

 He tried to sit on the crate my weapon was being assembled.
 But after realising that my rifle was laying alongside a few magazines of 5.56mm rounds, he decided that it was much wiser to stand.